cscart/docs/en/user_guide/manage_products/products/add_product.rst

        :align: center
        :alt: The "Plus" button adds a new product.

 #.
 The product creation page will open.
-Configure the required properties of the product.
+Configure :doc:`the required properties of the product <product_attributes>`.
 You'll be able to edit the product properties later at any time.

    .. note::